cmes breakfast and lunch - food programs

-Regular Breakfast and Lunch Menus are posted on the website mid-month for the following month and families may choose their order at that time.
+Regular Breakfast and Lunch Menus are posted on the website mid-month for the upcoming month and families may choose their order at that time.
 Regular and Vegetarian options are included on the menu.
 The allergen 4-week cycle menu is also posted on the website.
-Families requesting an allergen meal option for a child must also complete the Special Diet Statement for Allergen Meals and return to Cornerstone with the request.
+Families requesting an allergen meal option for a child must also complete the Special Dietary Statement for Allergen Meals and return to Cornerstone with the request.

-***Due to staffing and food preparation considerations, families will need to decide on regular, vegetarian, or special diet lunches by the month, and are not permitted to do so on a day-to-day or week-to-week basis.
+***Due to staffing and food preparation considerations, families will need to decide on regular, vegetarian, or special diet lunches on a monthly basis, and are not permitted to do so on a day-to-day or week-to-week basis.

 Families with children at Cornerstone Elementary may choose to bring lunch from home.
 However, catering to food likes and dislikes on a day-to-day basis can promote increasingly narrow options for healthy and nutritious eating in children.
 If a child does bring a lunch from home, it must include milk and all other nutritional requirements recognized by the USDA and follow the School’s no sugar and no peanuts policies.
 Junk-food, i.e. chips and other processed foods and foods that do not follow the no sugar, no peanut policies will be kept in the office and sent home with a note at the end of the day.
 We cannot heat or reheat lunches brought from home.